akstspace/acton-agent/.github/instructions/documentation.instructions.md

 - Duplicate content that exists elsewhere
 - Use different terminology for the same concepts
 - **Mark sections as "new"** - just add them naturally to the appropriate location
+- **Create new files for minor additions** - small features should be added to existing relevant docs

 ---